Features

 Adequate foundations are usually costly and depending on the strength of the soil and expected load of the building, they can contribute up to half of the entire cost of the building.

-For instance, buildings constructed on sandy soils, swampy areas or those with several storeys require far stronger foundations than those built on solid grounds or those with fewer floors.
+For instance, buildings constructed on sandy soils, swampy areas, or those with several storeys require far stronger foundations than those built on solid grounds or those with fewer floors.

 Some developers, however, want to save money when building on weak grounds by cutting on concrete and reinforcements resulting in the collapse of buildings.

-A six storey building that collapsed in Huruma, Nairobi, on April 29, 2016 is a good example of this kind of negligence.
+A six-storey building that collapsed in Huruma, Nairobi, on April 29, 2016, is a good example of this kind of negligence.

-The ill-fated building, which was put up next to a river, collapsed after a heavy downpour killing at 51 occupants and injuring more than 100 people.
+The ill-fated building, which was put up next to a river, collapsed after a heavy downpour killing 51 occupants and injuring more than 100 people.

 Although the building may have had a sound design and structure, the ground beneath it was incapable of carrying its load and it had to collapse.